 The ROI-based business valuation method (a.k.a. the “Shark Tank” method) revolves around convincing investors to buy stock in your company.
 Rather than deriving value purely from assets or hard data, this method derives value from the company’s current and projected overall success.
 In other words, the ROI-Based valuation method ultimately allows you to propose valuations that your current cash flow or profitability might not fully support.

-Business owners who use this method typically intend to only sell percentages of their businesses.
+Business owners who use this method typically intend only to sell percentages of their businesses.
 So, when speaking to investors, they usually won’t announce the business’s total value.
-Instead, they will just reveal the value of the prospective investor’s stake (yes, like on Shark Tank).
+Instead, they will reveal the prospective investor’s stake (yes, like on Shark Tank).
 The investor then uses this percentage to calculate the value of 100% of the business.

-For example, let’s say the business owner offers an investor 25% of his or her business in exchange for $300,000.
+For example, let’s say the business owner offers an investor 25% of their business in exchange for $300,000.
 The investor would then do some simple math to arrive at a total valuation of $1.2 million.

-If you’ve watched Shark Tank, you know that whenever an entrepreneur presents an offer, the sharks immediately start writing on their notepads.
+If you’ve watched Shark Tank, you know that the sharks immediately start writing on their notepads whenever an entrepreneur presents an offer.
 Are they simply just writing down what the entrepreneur just told them?
 Nope: they are calculating the business’s total valuation.
 Once they have that written down, they can see if this valuation still makes sense after the entrepreneur throws some more numbers at them (revenue, profit margin, etc.).

 Choosing the right valuation method for your business requires the consideration of myriad factors.
-On top of basics like industry and revenue, you must also account for the size of your business, growth rate, and financial stability.
-No two businesses will match up in every one of these areas.
+On top of basics like industry and revenue, you must also account for your business’s size, growth rate, and financial stability.
+No two companies will match up in every one of these areas.
 Thus, you cannot automatically choose the method used by your closest competitors.

 How To Explain Your Chosen Valuation Method